 The Andrew Jackson was commissioned in 1963 and decommissioned and struck in 1989.
 Her motto was: One man with courage is a majority.

 Construction and Upgrades

-Ordered on July 23, 1960, the USS Andrew Jackson was laid down on April 26, 1961 and was constructed at the Mare Island Naval Shipyard in Vallejo, California.
-She was launched on September 15, 1962 and was commissioned on July 3, 1963 under the command of Commanders Alfred J. Whittle, Jr. and James B. Wilson.
+Ordered on July 23, 1960, the USS Andrew Jackson was laid down on April 26, 1961, and was constructed at the Mare Island Naval Shipyard in Vallejo, California.
+She was launched on September 15, 1962, and was commissioned on July 3, 1963.
+This was done under Commanders Alfred J. Whittle, Jr. and James B. Wilson.

-Over her years of service the Andrew Jackson underwent a number of upgrades, largely to the missiles she carried.
-She was initially built with the Polaris A-2 missile, but was later fitted with the Polaris A-3, which had a longer range, and then with the Poseidon C3 missile.
-No major repairs were needed during her service.
+Over her years of service, the Andrew Jackson underwent several upgrades, mainly to the missiles she carried.
+She was initially built with the Polaris A-2 missile but later fitted with the Polaris A-3, which had a longer range, and then the Poseidon C3 missile.
+She needed no significant repairs during her service.